danbernier/regex-parser/README.md

 expressions](http://swtch.com/~rsc/regexp/regexp1.html).
 It's a neat paper, you should check it out.

+## So Ruby regexes are slow?

+Look in the notes folder to see my evidence.
+It seems to bear out Russ Cox' point.
+So yes, it seems that in ruby, these kind of regexes are slow.

 # What's the goal?

 It's all about playing with the ideas.
 There's no practical, useful